-These practical ways to slash your grocery budget have saved me hundreds of dollars on food.
+These practical ways to slash your grocery budget have saved me thousands of dollars on food over the years.
 Here are 12 smart tips to save money on groceries, when you need to save money more than ever.

 Tips to Save on Groceries Are Needed Now More Than Ever